André B. Roman

-André Roman (March 5, 1795 - January 26, 1866) was an American planter and politician who served as Speaker of the Louisiana House of Representatives and the Governor of Louisiana.
+André Bienvenue Roman (March 5, 1795 - January 26, 1866) was an American planter and politician who served as Speaker of the Louisiana House of Representatives and the Governor of Louisiana.
 A member of the Whig Party, he served as a state representative, Speaker of the House twice, a Parish judge, and as governor from 1831 until 1835 and again from 1839 to 1843.
 He also served as a delegate to the states constitutional conventions of 1845 and 1852 and was chosen as a representative to the Louisiana Secession Convention in 1861.

 Early life

 André Bienvenue Roman was born on March 5, 1795 in Opelousas, Louisiana, the son of Jacques Étienne Roman and Marie-Louise Patin.
 Roman's family moved to a sugar cane plantation in St. James Parish soon after his birth.
 In 1815, Roman graduated from St. Mary's University in Baltimore and soon after bought his own sugar plantation, Cabahanoce, located in St. James Parish.
 The following year he married Aimée Françoise Parent with whom he had eight children.